 Cost-sharing and copayments waived as follows:

-- COVID-19 treatment provided at doctors' offices, emergency rooms and urgent care centers, consistent with the guidance issued by the Massachusetts Division of Insurance.
-Any medically necessary treatment for coronavirus is covered under a member's health plan within the U.S. or internationally.
+- For medically-necessary testing, counseling (vaccines, when available) and treatment provided at doctors' offices, emergency rooms and urgent care centers, and acute inpatient care consistent with the guidance issued by the Massachusetts Division of Insurance.
+Any medical treatment for COVID-19 is covered under a member's health plan within the U.S. and internationally.

 Tufts Health Plan Medicare Preferred